sumup/sumup-ios-sdk/README.md

 4. Add `-ObjC` to "Other Linker Flags" if not yet included.

-5. Add the bundles provided in `SumupSDK.embeddedframework/Resources` to your app target.
+5. Add the bundle provided in `SumUpSDK.embeddedframework/Resources` to your app target.

-        SumupSDK.embeddedframework/Resources/SMPSharedResources.bundle
-        SumupSDK.embeddedframework/Resources/YTLibResources.bundle
+        SumUpSDK.embeddedframework/Resources/SMPSharedResources.bundle

 > Note:
-> You can use the [sample app](https://github.com/sumup/sumup-ios-sdk/tree/master/SumupSDKSampleApp)
+> You can use the [sample app](https://github.com/sumup/sumup-ios-sdk/tree/master/SampleApp/SumUpSDKSampleApp)
 > that is provided with the SumUp SDK as a reference project.
 > The Xcode project contains sample apps written in Objective-C and Swift.
-> In your debug setup you can also call `+[SumupSDK testSDKIntegration]`.
+> In your debug setup you can also call `+[SMPSumUpSDK testSDKIntegration]`.
 > It will run various checks and print its findings  to the console.
 > Please do not call it in your Release build.